thejokersunion/kachuful-game/partykit/src/game-engine/README.md

 # Kachuful Game Engine

 This module contains the deterministic core logic for Card Masters (Kachuful/Judgement).
-It is designed to be UI-agnostic so both the PartyKit server and the Expo client can share the same rules implementation.
+It now ships alongside the PartyKit server so gameplay always runs server-side, but the code stays UI-agnostic for tooling/tests that need to exercise the ruleset locally.

 ## Design Goals